 Maybe you can relate?

 Guilt free holiday intuitive eating is not intuitive eating.
-Intuitive eating during the holidays CAN be just like any other time of year.
+Intuitive eating during the holidays CAN be just like any other time of year, especially if you’re enjoying these Christmas recipes.

 I’ve seen people at holiday parties avoid the snack spread at all costs, while others mindlessly stuff food in their mouths until they feel sick (before intuitive eating, I fell into this camp, by the way).